 What We Eat Now Affects Our Health – and Eyes – Later

 You know that you can develop heart disease, high blood pressure, high cholesterol, diabetes, and many other health issues as a result of what you eat.
-It’s especially important to note, though, that the food you eat also has an impact on your vision both now and as you age.
+It’s especially important to note, though, that the food you eat also impacts your vision both now and as you age.

 The Importance of Eating Your Veggies